Posted in Car Accident on December 18, 2020

 Yes, it is possible to recover compensation if you are partly at fault for a car accident in Texas.
 Although these rules vary by state, Texas uses a modified comparative negligence law.
 Under this law, you could still recover at least partial compensation if the courts find you partly to blame for the collision.
 In a contributory negligence state, on the other hand, even 1% of fault for a car accident would bar you from financial recovery.

 The amount of compensation you can recover from the other driver with the comparative negligence defense will depend on your percentage of fault.
 The courts will reduce your award based on your amount of liability.
 If you were 25% at fault, for example, you would receive 25% less of your settlement or judgment award.
 If you are more than halfway responsible for the car accident, however, the Texas courts will reduce your payment to $0.
-Learn more about how car accident liability works in Texas by contacting an attorney.
+Learn more about how car accident liability works in Texas by contacting a car or truck accident attorney in San Antonio.